 - Transfer fee: This fee covers the costs of registering your name and removing the owner’s name on the property title.

 - Registration fees: You’ll be charged with the fee when you register your lender’s mortgage on the title of the property you purchased.

-If you’re buying your first property in Australia then you may be eligible for a stamp duty waiver as well as other grants, such as the First Home Owners Grant (FHOG).
+If you’re buying your first property in Australia, you may be eligible for a stamp duty waiver and other grants, such as the First Home Owners Grant (FHOG).

 Find out if you’re eligible for any of these grants by completing our free online assessment form.